nil1729/python-demo/README.md

 1. Modules Introduction
 2. Built-in Modules, Standard Modules, Third Party Modules
 3. How we can create a module and packages

+### Chapter 6

+1. OOPs in Python
+2. Class Declarations and Methods
+3. Inheritance and Special Methods (Magic/Dunder)
+4. Property Decorators Getters, Setters and Deleters